amacleod/weejock/README.md

 highly recommended for battery operation.
 If you intend to always use the keypad connected by USB, you could omit the battery entirely.

+> [!WARNING]
+> **Polarity Check**: Wee Jock revisions 1, 2, and 3 have the JST-PH
+> jack connected to match "Adafruit-style" battery connectors: the
+> positive (red) wire should be on the left when viewed from above.
+>
+> Not all batteries' connectors have the same polarity, so check
+> carefully before plugging one in!

 If you are hand-soldering, you will need headers for the controller, as well as pogo pins for the RST and BAT+ pins.
  - 2 seven-pin headers - [PH1-07-UA][ph107ua] (or you can cut longer headers down to size)